chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 > **SWAMP, TAIL OUTSKIRTS - NIGHT**

 - Raya and Boun race through the swamp, vines swaying in the dry storm
 - "Help!!!" cries Sisu.
 Tuk-tuk wails.
+Tempest.
 Lightning.
 Thunder.

 > **SHRIMPORIUM SHIP, SWAMP, TAIL OUTSKIRTS - NIGHT**

-- The ship had drifted to the far coast of the 15m-wide river, dashing against rocks
+- The ship had drifted to the far coast of the 15m-wide river, splintering against rocks
 - A bunch of Druun manage to climb on and tear apart the ship
 - Sisu and Tuk-tuk can't do anything
 - Raya grapples across the river with her whip-sword and expertly fights off some Druun